proticity-cloud/java-modern-gradle-plugin/README.md

 ### Release Management
 The release plugin is automatically applied, allowing for automated release processes.
 The plugin will bump versions, publish, tag the build, and rollback on failure.
+To better integrate with some CI environments it is possible to define the version numbers of a release via environment variables rather than just properties.
+If the properties are not declared then you can use the variables `GRADLE_RELEASE_VERSION` and `GRADLE_RELEASE_NEW_VERSION` instead.
+Automatic versioning is enabled when both environment variables are present.

 ### Licence Management
 Includes the Kordamp licensing plugin.
 This integrates license header checks into the `build` task and is preconfigured